 Begin by building a simple report.
 Comparison reports operate by comparing records created under similar circumstances over time - these are usually Tier 2 records.
 Find the field on the Tier 2 form you would like to compare and pull it into the report at least two times.
 In the example above, we are going to compare the client's practice test scores, so this column has been brought in twice.

 Adjust Form Properties

 We will first apply a "First Created" limit to the entire report section.
-What this does is ensures that at this point in time we only see the first created record for each tier 1 record (Client Profile in this scenario).
+What this does is ensures that at this point in time we only see the first created record for each tier 1 record (Participant Profile in this scenario).

 Click the "+" sign to create our alias for our comparison

 In this example we want to compare the first record to the last record so for the aliases' limit we will choose "Last Created"

 In the Name box we will call this Last Created, but it can be whatever makes sense for your report scenario.